carbonplan/research/articles/forest-offsets-explainer/faq.md

 One of the important features of the FIA database is that it changes over time.
 For example, the Forest Service enters new data as new field surveys are completed.
 The Forest Service also sometimes retroactively updates older reported data.
 As a result, there is no single FIA database, but rather different versions that are made available at different points in time.
 While we would have liked to have used the exact same version of the database to conduct our analysis, none was made publicly available.
 As a result, we had to use a newer copy.

 For our new study, we used a contemporary version of the FIA database.
 This does not mean that we used “newer” data reporting forest carbon levels during years that weren’t part of CARB’s calculations.
 Instead, we relied only on older FIA ‘inventories’ in the larger FIA database — i.e. the same sets of plot measurements.
-As described in our extended methods:
+As described in our extended methods (page 6):

 > Whenever possible, we reported the carbon estimates as the median of
 > inventories ending between 2010 and 2013, so as to be consistent with the